MarisaKirisame/DefComBlog/Calculator.md

 By correctness, we mean that, given a program X, X.simp() is equal to X. By equality, X and Y are equal, if and only if forall env, X.eval(env) == Y.eval(env).
 When writing optimizations, this is critical to keep in mind - we dont want to change the meaning of user program!

+Let's get back to programming, and fill out the case for Plus.

+    Expr left = this.left.simp();
+    Expr right = this.right.simp();
+    return

-Let's get back to programming.
-For Plus, if left or right is 0, we just return the other Expr.
+If left or right is 0, we just return the other Expr.

     Expr simp() {
       if (left.equals(Cal.mkLit(0))) {